 Commercially-available supplements for cats make it easy to introduce pumpkin into your feline’s diet.
 Weruva Pumpkin Patch up! dog and cat food supplement is a puree that supports stool quality and healthy gut mobility in single-serve pouches.

-If your cat shows an interest in this feline-friendly food, Wismer recommends feeding her a hard cheese, like cheddar, Swiss or Gouda.
+If your cat shows an interest in this feline-friendly food, Dr. Wismer recommends feeding a hard cheese, like cheddar, Swiss or Gouda.
 These cheeses are high in calcium and protein and can be easily baked into treats or fed to your cat raw in small amounts.

-“Limit treats to 20 calories each day, [which] would be two teaspoons of cooked salmon or chicken or 25 blueberries, but you wouldn’t want to give them all of those berries,” Wismer said.
+“Limit treats to 20 calories each day, [which] would be two teaspoons of cooked salmon or chicken or 25 blueberries, but you wouldn’t want to give them all of those berries,” Dr. Wismer said.
 “You can mix and match human food treats with cat treats to reach that number.”

 If your cat seems to be gaining weight as a result of her human food treats, however, you’ll want to scale back on the amount of treats you’re feeding her, she added.